BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 https://www.youtube.com/watch?v=vGogPD1H6YI

-I've always appreciated this technique because it allows for a systemic, rule-bound and structural way of manipulating an expressive and intuitively composed musical idea.
-Of course, this manipulation itself can also be expressive and intuitive.
+I've always appreciated this technique because it allows for a systemic, rule-bound and structural way of manipulating an expressive musical idea.
 It is difficult to reconcile the place of intuition and the composer's free spirit with a technological and algorithmic, data-driven working process.
 Berio's technique in this Sequenza allows the composer complete creative control over the sound material, and offers a process that can be used to draw out and amplify contrasts while still giving the piece a coherent and self-contained structure, giving it an identity and a clear form.

 This idea of using algorithms to amplify the characteristics, the latent potential of a freely expressed "seed crystal melody" is central to how I approach music in general.
 This was also a concern of Claude Vivier, a notable Quebecois composer, who similarly used algorithmic processes to draw out the latent qualities of his freely composed melodies.